 - Legal and Compliance: If you are hiring contractors, especially from a foreign country, are you complying and adhering to the contractor’s local statutory requirements?

 - Skill set and expertise: Are you hiring industry experts with specialized knowledge?
 It is better to hire them on a project basis to save long-term costs but seek legal advice on your contractor service agreement.

 - Relationship and company culture: If aligning company goals and integration into your organizational culture is an integral part of the job, hiring employees will be the sustainable way to do so.

-Are you evaluating the cost of hiring project-based workers or full-time employees?Talk to us directly for FREE advice on cross-border employment contracts, hiring, and payroll solutions!
-Follow our LinkedIn page for more useful advice.
+Talk to us directly for FREE advice on cross-border employment contracts, hiring, and payroll solutions!

 - Nike could be fined over $530m for misclassifying thousands of workers

 - Fact Sheet 13: Employment Relationship Under the Fair Labor Standards Act (FLSA)

 - Foodpanda deliverymen launch strike over unfairly wage cut